chowland/AFiD-MuRPhFi/docs/numerics.md

-# Numerical schemes
+# Numerical time stepping scheme

-## Time stepping: 3rd order Runge-Kutta
+## Third order Runge-Kutta
 For the time-stepping, the evolution of each state variable ($u$, $v$, $w$, $T$, $S$, $\phi$) is essentially treated in the same way.
 The wall-normal diffusion (associated with a $\partial_xx$ term) is treated semi-implicitly, and all other terms are treated explicitly.
 A third-order Runge-Kutta scheme is used: